ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {: codeblock}

 Kubernetes does the base64 decoding for you.
-The container running in the Pod recognizes the base64 decoded value when retrieving the environment variable.
+The container that runs in the Pod recognizes the base64 decoded value when retrieving the environment variable.

 As with ConfigMaps, Secrets can be created and manipulated from the command line, which comes in handy when dealing with SSL certificates.